CodeForAfrica/afriLEAKS-website/_includes/parts/security.md

 * correspondence with journalists involved with the whistleblower platform;
 * your name and other information in Word file meta data (author, date, etc);

-As you can see, there are various risks involved and the ones list above are by no means all of them.
+As you can see, there are various risks involved and the ones listed above are by no means all of them.
 Yet with a few technical steps you can try to minimize these risks as much as possible.

 ## Social Security